Policy 5028: Charging School Meals

 - In no event will a meal be taken away from a student once purchased.

-- In no event will a student who owes money for meals be publicly identified, stigmatized (including wristbands or hand stamps), required to do chores or other work to pay for meals or have meals thrown out after they have been served.
-District staff will not take any action directed at a student to collect unpaid meal charges.
+- In no event will a student who owes money for meals be publicly identified, stigmatized or required to do chores or other work to pay for meals.

 Unpaid Meal Charges and Debt Collection